DXWang3/cs61b/week03/readme.md

 ## 2a.
 Write `middle`, which takes in array of `int`s and returns the middle element.
 If no element is in the exact middle, return the one to the left of the middle.
-Don't overthink this.
+Don't overthink this! :)

 File: [`ArrayExample.java`](code/ArrayExample.java) &middot; [solution](code-soln/ArrayExample.java)